 Many studies have proven that a moderate amount of alcohol is beneficial for the heart and reduces the risk of developing heart disease.
 Now, additional studies have shown that people with diabetes can benefit from drinking in moderate quantities, provided their blood sugar levels are under control, and they don’t have other conditions (like high blood pressure) that may be exacerbated by drinking alcohol.

 According to a study carried out by the Harvard School of Public Health, women with type 2 diabetes who drink moderately have a lower risk of developing heart disease than non-drinking women with the same condition.
 Meanwhile, diabetic men who drink moderately also have a reduced risk of developing heart disease, which matches the experience of non-diabetic men who consume small amounts of alcohol.

 However, there is NO added benefit for the heart if a person drinks compulsively or to the point of intoxication.
 On the contrary, excessive drinking damages the heart and is far worse for overall health than complete abstinence.

-Also, it is important to note that drinking alcohol will not reduce the risk of developing heart disease if other heart-healthy practices are not embraced.
-Moderate alcohol consumption is acceptable for diabetics and others if it is partnered with regular exercise, a high-quality diet low in harmful fats, no smoking and the maintenance of an ideal body weight.
+Also, it is essential to note that drinking alcohol will not reduce the risk of developing heart disease if other heart-healthy practices are not embraced.
+Moderate alcohol consumption is acceptable for diabetics and others if it is partnered with regular exercise, a high-quality diet low in harmful fats, no smoking, and the maintenance of ideal body weight.

-If you want to reap the benefits of moderate alcohol consumption, please ask your doctor first about how much you can safely drink if you’ve been diagnosed with type 1 or type 2 diabetes.
+If one wants to reap the benefits of moderate alcohol consumption, please ask a doctor first about how much one can safely drink if they’ve been diagnosed with type 1 or type 2 diabetes.